OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 2. Click the `Rewards App (Redirect)` link.

-3. Notice that you are not prompted to authenticate again as you have an existing session.
+3. Notice that you are not prompted to authenticate again as you have an existing session, so an ID Token is issued.

 You should see the ID Token value and its claims.
 Much of this content is the same as you saw on the Polling App.
 However, notice that the `jti` (JWT ID) and the `aud` (audience) are different.
 You should now see that the `aud` is this Client ID of the Rewards app.